IAPOLINARIO/100-days-of-code/readme-generator/static-README.md

 ## Ranking

 If you want to be part of the **challenge ranking**, you need to submit a pull request to be validated by the project contributors.
 The PR **must** have the label `done` and the title of the PR **must** include the challenge you are submitting (e.g. **day-10**), otherwise no points will not be added to the ranking.
-After review, if everything is fine with your PR, the branch will be merge into the `main` and the ranking generator will run to update the README file.
+After review, if everything is fine with your PR, the branch will be merged into the `main` and the ranking generator will run to update the README file.
 Check bellow the current ranking:

 ##RANKING_TOKEN##
 Latest Update: ##LATEST_UPDATED##